mongru/EXPAT__PAL__1.0/README.md

 * ReactJS
 * JavaScript (ES5, ES6)
-* ~~jQuery (for simple animations)~~ Finally handled all animations with vanilla js and css classes.
+* ~~jQuery (for simple animations)~~ Eventually handled all animations with vanilla js and css classes.
 One script less to load :tada:
 * SCSS for styling
 * Webpack + Babel + Autoprefixer